z-------------/durations/README.md

   discard usleep(duration.cuint)
 ```

-You don't know by looking at the parameter types what unit `duration` is supposed to be in, and there is nothing stopping you from passing the wrong unit.
+You can't tell what unit `duration` is supposed to be in from the parameter types, and there is nothing stopping you from passing the wrong unit.
 The following will sleep for 1000 *microseconds*, not milliseconds as intended:

 ```nim
 let timeToSleepInMs = 1000